 Employment was not sitting well with me.
 An opportunity came up to work for a client on a self-employed basis and I saw it as my opportunity to get back to the work I truly enjoyed - being self-employed and accountable to my clients.
 I set up Binary Beagle in February 2015 and I am looking forward to the challenges ahead.

 I am a compassionate conservative, believing that it is highly compassionate for the state to leave people with as much of their own money in their pockets as possible.
 I am compassionate because I believe in helping people to help themselves.
 When I was homeless in my life I was given shelter, but I was also given the opportunity of a job and a way forward.
-I support various political organisations and actively campaign for my beliefs and to support candidates for elected office.

 I founded Binary Beagle in 2015 to bring together all of my work under a single venture.
 Please visit the Binary Beagle website for more details.